 The Potential Contribution of a European Public Prosecutor’s Office

 Turning back to prosecution questions the next panel concerned itself with the potential contribution an EPPO can make.
 Lorena Bachmaier-Winter of Complutense University Madrid discussed the ease with which criticisms can be aimed at any such idea and pursued what she described as the more difficult task.
 She stressed, however, that the EuroNEEDs study provides a number of indicators supportive of the need for an EPPO.
-Highlighting the current lack of overview as to the number and nature of cases, the tendency towards restricted investigations and prosecutions and the evidence of broad and serious criminal activity, Bachmaier called for the acceptance of an EPPO - her contribution is to be published in print (watch this site for details – see presentation (5) for current proof).
+Highlighting the current lack of overview as to the number and nature of cases, the tendency towards restricted investigations and prosecutions and the evidence of broad and serious criminal activity, Bachmaier called for the acceptance of an EPPO - her contribution is to be published in print.

 Following in this vein, Carlos Zeyen - Vice-President of the College of Eurojust, described his case experiences and the potential for a variety of institutions to improve matters, particularly relating to financial crimes.
 He demonstrated the mechanisms by which Eurojust has positively contributed to the successful investigation and prosecution of crime in the past ten years (see presentations (6a) and (6b)).
 Whatever the contribution of any EPPO in the coming years, he stressed the remaining and durable importance of Eurojust given that even an EPPO can at most relieve it of five percent of its caseload.
 His presentation demonstrated how an EPPO may emerge from Eurojust, what role Eurojust can play within an EPPO and how the two institutions can work alongside each other.
 He emphasised that any development must address a number of crucial questions of considerable difficulty.